 The ICD code which denotes the primary reason for rehabilitation, determines the rehabilitation classification in accordance with the WorkSafe ready reckoner.

 Note: For some WorkSafe arrangement hospitals, the allocated Australian National Subacute and Non-Acute Patient (AN-SNAP) classification determines the rehabilitation classification.

-What information does the Agent require to consider paying for inpatient private hospital services?
+What information the agent requires to consider paying for inpatient private hospital services

 Prior approval must be sought for all private hospital admissions (acute, rehabilitation and psychiatric) to avoid any delays in payment with the exclusion of emergency psychiatric admissions.

 The agent requires the following information in writing from the treating medical practitioner, or other clinical administration personnel for each hospital admission:

 the clinical diagnosis, injury or symptoms (in the absence of a diagnosis) resulting in the inpatient admission